As someone who has earned over $600,000 on the Upwork freelance platform, I’m often asked about the pros and cons of Upwork.

 It’s one of those things that gets easier with time.

 Editor’s Note: There are additional fees you may also encounter while using the platform like boosted proposals and boosted availability badges.
-But at the time of this writing, these features are still in beta and optional to the user.
-It is entirely possible to win jobs without paying for these items.
+However, it is entirely possible to win jobs without paying for these items.

 2. You have to pay Upwork’s commission fee